 Many people use spirituality, religion, and faith interchangeably.
 However, they differ in significant ways.
 Let’s see if we can sort it out.

 This situation begs the question.
 Are spirituality, religion and faith words that have become meaningless?

 How Words Become Meaningless

 Words become meaningless with overuse and misuse.
 Semantic satiation is a loss of meaning because of repetition or overuse.
 Words lose meaning because of misuse.
 This is when someone distorts the original meaning of a word.

 Likewise, when people use these three terms interchangeably, it also distorts their meaning.
 All three words have different meanings.
 However, today it’s common for people to think they mean the same thing.
 And, the result these words become meaningless adjectives.

 The overuse and misuse of these words create confusion.
 This makes discussing spiritual matters more difficult.
 However, people continue to use them because they are a part of the common language.
 It is like saying, okay, or yeah sure.
 And it is doubtful this situation will change.
 Hence, we need to learn how to deal with it.
 This creates the conflict of spirituality vs religion vs faith.

 The Solution to Overuse and Misuse

 The key to unraveling this confusion is twofold.
 The first part is the easiest.
 We start by knowing the original meaning of the word.
 Next, the second part.
 This is more difficult.
 We need to find out how the word fits into the context of its use.
 What is the intent behind its use?
 What did the person mean when they use it?
 Or, are they using it as meaningless jargon?

 Fixing the context is an automatic function of communication.
-We know almost immediately if there a conscious effort to use the word as a meaningful descriptor.
-Or, if the word just a meaningless part of speech to spice up or spiritualize their language.
+We know almost immediately when someone uses a term with conscious effort as a meaningful descriptor.
+Or, if they use the term as a meaningless part of speech to spice up or spiritualize their language.